import sympy as sp

 # Draw points on the line, and highlight based on selection

-points = line.mark_point().encode(
+= line.mark_point().encode(

-opacity=alt.condition(nearest, alt.value(1), alt.value(0))
+points =alt.condition(nearest, alt.value(1), alt.value(0))

 )